Create a MicroEJ Firmware From Scratch

 Setup the MicroEJ Platform

 The Platform Configuration Additions provide a flexible way to configure the BSP connection between the MicroEJ Platform and MicroEJ Application to the BSP.
-In this tutorial, the Partial BSP connection is used.
+In this training, the Partial BSP connection is used.
 That is, the MicroEJ SDK will output all MicroEJ files (C headers, MicroEJ Application microejapp.o, MicroEJ Runtime microejruntime.a, …) in a location known by the BSP.
 The BSP is configured to compile and link with those files.

 1. Install the Platform Configuration Additions by copying all the files within the content folder in the MicroEJ Platform folder.